The Making of Informational Efficiency: Information Policy and Theory in Interwar Agricultural Economics

 Published In

-This article was published in History of Political Economy, forthcoming.
+This article is published in the History of Political Economy.
+Link